radar/by_star/README.markdown

     Invoice.sum_by_year(:value, 9, :year => "2009")

+## Count By Month (`count_by_month`)

+To count records for the current month regardless of field:

+    Invoice.count_by_month

+To count records for the current month where only a specific field is set:

+    Invoice.count_by_month(:value)

+To count records for a different month regardless of field:

+    Invoice.count_by_month(:all, 9)

+To count records for a different month in the current year:

+    Invoice.count_by_month(:number, 9)

+To count records for a different month in a different year:

+    Invoice.count_by_month(:number, 9, :year => 2008)

 ## By Fortnight (`by_fortnight`)

 Fortnight numbering starts at 0.
 The beginning of a fortnight is Monday, 12am.